Inverse Engineering of Optical Constants in Photochromic Micron-Scale Hybrid Films: Experimental Results and Model Predictions

 The compression ratio increases with spin speed for both states, consistent with enhanced homogeneity and reduced agglomeration of $\text{WO}_{3-x}$ crystalline particles at higher speeds, allowing the films to be better approximated as coherent homogeneous layers.
 We train all models for 150 iterations across all states and spin speeds.
 In all three cases, the mean squared error decreases and stabilizes by 150 iterations, as shown in the insets of Fig.~\ref{fig:figure4}.
-For 1200 rpm and 2000 rpm (Figs.~\ref{fig:figure4}(a)--(b), insets), the MSE decreases from $10^{-1}$ to $3 \times 10^{-3}$.
-For 2500 rpm (Fig.~\ref{fig:figure4}(c), inset), the MSE decreases from $10^{-1}$ to $6 \times 10^{-3}$.
+For 1200 rpm and 2000 rpm (Figs.~\ref{fig:figure4}(a)--(b), insets), the MSE decreases from $10^{-1}$ to $3\times10^{-3}$, evaluated over 901 spectral points on the [0, 1] transmittance scale, corresponds to an RMS transmittance deviation of approximately 5.5 percentage points across the full 200--1100 nm range, which is within the expected variability of spin-coated film thickness uniformity.
+For 2500 rpm (Fig.~\ref{fig:figure4}(c), inset), a converged MSE of $6\times10^{-3}$ correspondingly yields an RMS deviation of approximately 7.7 percentage points.

+A transient non-monotonic feature is visible in all three curves at approximately iteration 20.
+This behavior is attributable to the early-iteration dynamics of the Adam optimizer: the bias-corrected effective learning rate is not monotonic in early steps due to the different decay rates of the first moment ($\beta_1=0.9$) and second moment ($\beta_2=0.999$) estimates, which can produce temporary parameter overshoots before the adaptive step size stabilizes \cite{Kingma2015}.
+Identical initial parameter values across all three spin-speed optimizations produce nearly the same early-iteration trajectory, placing the bump at the same iteration index in all three insets.
+The loss landscape defined by the 702 coupled parameters is inherently non-convex through the transfer matrix formulation, and transient non-monotonic behavior in early training is therefore expected and characteristic of gradient-based optimization in high-dimensional non-convex settings \cite{Dauphin2014}.